ahmedabb104/ahmedabb104/README.md

 - 📚 Master of Data Science and AI student at University of Waterloo
 - 🧠 Always learning more about data engineering, analysis, and deep learning architectures
-- ✔ Previously I've been a Software and QA intern @ Nokia & TD Bank

 ### :mailbox:Connect with me: